Ok, this is a long, random recounting, so bear with me.

 Dear SOB (sister of blogger), welcome to my world.
 It is good that you experience your birthright — i.e., Mom’s magnetism for the strange, creepy and absurd.

 Well, I am at a synagogue retreat.
 It was a rustic experience.
 Lots of rules — you need to observe the Sabbath and subscribe to the Jewish dietary restrictions — not on the quantity but on the depth to which the culinary arts must sink in order to conform to Kosher laws.
 Alcohol is Kosher, for which many people gave thanks to G-d.
 Also, no coffee Saturday morning because it is the Sabbath and one cannot use electricity or fire.
 Really?
 Really?
 Does anyone want really want to deal with me de-caffeinated?
-G-d bless POB (partner of blogger) who brought iced coffee for the ride yesterday and so I had something in the room.
 Also tonight someone by accident started making coffee before the end of the Sabbath.
 Before we could descend on the heavenly libation, the moshkiach (the Kosher police) told the kitchen workers that they had to dump out the coffee.
 Wastefulness CAN’T be kosher.

 There are many blessings that are new to me.
 The place has helpful plaques to assist in mastering them.
 I took a picture of the blessing after one eliminates in the bathroom, thanking G-d for the creation of certain cavities in the body.
 Really?
 My orthodox grandmother said this prayer?
 Even when she had indigestion?
 This must be an invention of those “too cool for shul” types.
 I am not kidding.
 Look at the picture.

-SOB and I, ever trying to make lemonade out of lemons, decided that we would learn this prayer and recite it every time our father discusses his irregularity.
+Ever trying to make lemonade out of lemons, I have decided that we would learn this prayer and recite it every time our father discusses his irregularity.
 Maybe we could teach it to him.
 Clearly, I am going on the slow boat the Hell.

 The place was kind of like that.
 As you enter, there is a sign saying, “We are blessed by your presence”.
 Ok, someone should be holding judgment until we leave.
 There should even be a sign flashed for a specific few (like me), “We are blessed by your leaving.”